berndmartin/dynamic-tab-form/README.md

 In this example a login and a register mask is created based on the construction plans stored under **'assets/form_*\<maskname>*.json'**.
 The registers and fields are created and displayed dynamically.

+* metadata determine the structure of registers and fields
+* creating on the fly without changing the application code
+* build only once for different forms

 ## Demo

 Have a look at the demo from this <a href="https://stackblitz.com/github/berndmartin/dynamic-tab-form" target="_blank">code</a>.